Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Classification of finite dimensional P-representations

-Now suppose that $\fH$ is indecomposable.
+Suppose now that $\fH$ is indecomposable.
 Further, let $\scrX \subset \scrH$ be any nontrivial closed subspace which is invariant under $\sigma$ (i.e.~a subrepresentation).
-By Proposition \ref{prop:pyth-vNA}, $\scrX$ is also invariant under $\tau_i, \tau_i^*$ for $i = 0,1$.
-Denote $q$ to be the orthogonal projection of $\scrH$ onto $\scrX$ and let $\ti q$ be its restriction to $\fH$.
-Observe that $q$ commutes with $\tau_0,\tau_1$ and their adjoint since $\scrX$ is invariant under those operators.
-Our strategy consists in showing that $q$ is the identity map of $\scrH$ which is equivalent to have that $q$ is injective (since $q$ is a projection).
+Denote $\Theta$ to be the orthogonal projection of $\scrH$.
+We are going to show that $\Theta$ is injective and thus $\Theta=\id$.